 Although metastatic breast cancer is not curable, it can be treated.
 And, as treatment continues to improve, so does survival.
 Today, some people may live many years with metastatic breast cancer.

 Many new drugs to treat metastatic breast cancer are under study.

 There are many ways to manage the symptoms caused by metastatic breast cancer treatment and the cancer itself.

 Controlling pain is a standard part of treatment for metastatic breast cancer.
 Many methods of pain control are available.
 Tell your health care provider about any pain or discomfort you have.

 Counseling (either one-on-one or in a group setting) can improve mental well-being and quality of life for people with metastatic breast cancer.
-Social support is an important benefit of group therapy.
-Support groups can provide a place to belong and to express feelings.
-Learn more.

 Facts for Life: Metastatic Breast Cancer

 What would you tell someone about living with stage IV breast cancer?